hypo69/hypo/docs/raw_rst_from_gemini/utils/video.md

         save_path (str): The path to save the downloaded video.

     Returns:
         Optional[Path]: The path to the saved file, or `None` if the operation failed.
-        Raises exceptions for invalid URLs or network problems.
+Raises exceptions for errors.

+    Raises:
+        aiohttp.ClientError: For HTTP errors during the download.
+        IOError: For issues with the file system.

     Example:
         >>> import asyncio